Willson Contreras Player Props: Cardinals vs. Mariners

 Willson Contreras At The Plate

-- Contreras is batting .258 with five doubles, two home runs and eight walks.
+- Contreras is hitting .250 with five doubles, two home runs and eight walks.

-- Contreras enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .471 with two homers.

-- He has hit a long ball in one of 18 games, and in 2.9% of his plate appearances.

-- Contreras has driven in a run in seven games this season (38.9%), including one multiple-RBI game.
+- Contreras has driven in a run in seven games this year (36.8%), including one multiple-RBI game.

-- In six of 18 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 36.8% of his games this year, with more than one run scored in 15.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.